animatedmax/spring-data-geode/src/main/markdown/landing-page.md

 * Introduced an InterestsBuilder class to express Interests in keys and values between client and server when using JavaConfig.

-* Added support in the Annotation configuration model for Off-Heap, Redis Adapter, and Apache Geode’s new Security framework.
+* Added support in the Annotation configuration model for Off-Heap, Redis Adapter, and Apache Geode's new Security framework.